lynx-x-ray-observatory/soxs/doc/source/command_line/spectra.rst

       --emin EMIN    The minimum energy in keV.
 Default: 0.01 --emax EMAX    The maximum energy in keV.
 Default: 50.0 --nbins NBINS  The number of bins in the spectrum.
-Default: 10000 --absorb       Whether or not to apply foreground galactic absorption.
+Default: 10000 --absorb       Apply foreground Galactic absorption.
       --nh NH        The hydrogen column in units of 10**22 atoms/cm**2.
 Default:
                      0.02
-      --clobber      Whether or not to clobber an existing file with the same name.
+      --clobber      Overwrite an existing file with the same name.

 Examples
 ++++++++